Is your trademark “merely descriptive” of your goods and services?

 The Examining Attorney has not found any third-party marks that would cause a likelihood of confusion on the Principal Register.
 Also, unlike the situations in Ayoub, Inc. v.
 ACS Ayoub Carpet Serv., 118 USPQ2d 1392, 1404 (TTAB 2016); Nextel Commc’ns, Inc. v.
 Motorola, Inc., 91 USPQ2d 1393, 1408 (TTAB 2009); Target Brands, Inc. v.
 Hughes, 85 USPQ2d 1676, 1682-83 (TTAB 2007); Marshall Field & Co. v.
 Mrs. Fields Cookies, 11 USPQ2d 1355, 1357-58 (TTAB 1989), there are no third-party registrations or uses.
 This means that the Applicant has had exclusive use of the phrase “Food Psych” in the goods/services applied for since the beginning of the claimed use.

 In addition to that use, the applicant in this case submitted an exhibit, showing podcast episodes since September 9, 2013.
-That is continuous use through the calendar year of 2017, over 4 years.
+That is continuous use of the relevant services in the trademark application through the calendar year of 2017, over 4 years.
 The exhibit also shows the amount of downloads for each episode of the podcast.
 Many episodes of the podcast have 50,000 or even 60,000 downloads.
 In sum total, the “Food Psych” podcast has 3,104,612 downloads and the exhibit shows that over 2,000,000 of these downloads are from the United States.
 Compare this to Target Brands Inc. v.
 Hughes, 85 USPQ2d 1676, 1681 (TTAB 2007) (“The sales figures for 14 years, standing alone and without any context in the trade, are not so impressive as to elevate applicant’s highly descriptive designation to the status of a distinctive mark.”); In re Boston Beer Co., 53 USPQ2d at 1058; In re Bongrain Int’l Corp., 13 USPQ2d at 1729.
 See also In re Candy Bouquet Int’l, Inc., 73 USPQ2d 1883, 1888-89 (TTAB 2004).
 The applicant has exclusive use of the mark in the goods/services in the application and the applicant has context to show that consumers relate the the applicant to the mark.

 There is continuous use.

 While Flowers Indus.
 Inc. v.
 Interstate Brands Corp., 5 USPQ2d 1580, 1588-89 (TTAB 1987) states that long and continuous use alone is insufficient to show secondary meaning where the use is not substantially exclusive, the Applicant has shown that the use is exclusive.
 The exhibits the applicant submitted to the USPTO show that the use is continuous.
 There are downloads starting in 2013.
 There are reviews from consumers in 2013 in.
 Both are true through the time of filing the trademark application and the time to respond to the USPTO office action rejection.
 This means there is over four years of evidence of continuous use at the time.
+This is actual evidence of the continuous use over the period of time.

 There is media coverage.

 In determining whether the applicant has demonstrated acquired distinctiveness of the proposed mark for its goods, there must be an examination of the evidence of record, including any evidence of advertising expenditures, sales success, length and exclusivity of use, unsolicited media coverage, and consumer studies (linking the name to a source).
 In re Steelbuilding.com, 75 USPQ2d at 1424; Cicena Ltd. v.
 Columbia Telecomms.
 Grp., 900 F.2d 1546, 14 USPQ2d 1401, 1406 (Fed.
 Cir.
 1990).
 On this list, no single fact is determinative.
 In re Tires, Tires, Tires Inc., 94 USPQ2d 1153, 1157 (TTAB 2009).
 See also In re Ennco Display Sys.
 Inc., 56 USPQ2d 1279, 1283 (TTAB 2000) (“Direct evidence [of acquired distinctiveness] includes actual testimony, declarations or surveys of consumers as their state of mind.
 Circumstantial evidence, on the other hand, is evidence from which consumer association might be inferred, such as years of use, extensive amount of sales and advertising, and any similar evidence showing wide exposure of the mark to consumers.”).
 In this instance, the applicant showed fifteen different media stories that include the use of the phrase FOOD PSYCH in relationship to the applicant and the owner of the corporate entity that is the applicant.
+This is substantial evidence of the coverage of how known the mark is with consumers.